[?] Subscribe To This Site

 God wouldn't listen to any excuses.
 He ignored the fact that Moses had failed before.
 He didn't care about Moses' low self esteem or speech disability.
 God had a job for Moses to do, and he was going to give him as many chances as he needed to do it.

-God will do the same thing for you today.
+The God of second chances will do the same thing for you today.

 If anybody in the Bible deserved a lightning bolt from heaven to incinerate him on the spot, it was Saul of Tarsus.
 He is introduced in Chapter 9 of the book of Acts.